tariqs26/pentachess/docs/README.md

 ## Documentation

-This folder will hold a copy of each deliverable submission we make.
-It will become part of the final evaluation package.
+This folder holds a copy of each deliverable submission we make.
+It makes up part of the final evaluation package.